Coronavirus: What animal owners need to know

 By now it is known that there is more to the widely publicised cases of dogs in Hong Kong that supposedly tested positive than actually portrayed by many media outlets: the fact that the sample was taken from the muzzle, specifically the tongue of the animals is crucial for the understanding since the pathogen was therefore found “on” the animals but not “inside” them.
 After that, the dogs were put under quarantine and the tests were repeated several times: The results were constantly negative.
 The World Health Organization (WHO) and the OIE agree that in these cases the dogs were neither infected nor ill, but the virus must have been brought onto the animals by Sars-CoV-2-infected humans shortly before the tests.

-Susceptibility to disease: There are now a few cases in which owners have infected their dogs with the virus.
-With very few exceptions, however, these dogs showed no symptoms of disease.
+Susceptibility to disease: Some studies have shown that dogs can get infected from their owners.
+The duration of contact between humans and animals is irrelevant and the course of the disease is usually mild, insofar as symptoms are noticeable at all.
 A transmission of the virus from dogs to humans has not yet occurred.
 Experimental studies and the cases mentioned above therefore indicate a low risk for dogs.
 According to current knowledge, dogs do not play a role in the spread of the virus.

 Possible transmission between human and animal as well as animal to animal: Dogs are also considered an “epidemiological deadlock” for SARS-CoV-2 because there has not been a natural case of transmission between dogs or humans worldwide so far.